jmcatena91/burner-chat/README.md

 ```

 The server will start on port **3000** by default.
+## Security

+Burner Chat uses Web Crypto API (AES-GCM) for end-to-end encryption.
+Keys are generated client-side and never sent to the server.

+### Features
+- **End-to-End Encryption**: Messages and files are encrypted before leaving your device.
+- **Ephemeral**: No logs are kept on the server.
+Data exists only in memory while the room is active.
+- **Metadata Protection**: Usernames are encrypted and exchanged only between peers.
+The server sees all users as "Anonymous".
+- **XSS Protection**: All message content is sanitized using DOMPurify.

+### Limitations
+- **Forward Secrecy**: The same key is used for the duration of the room session.
+If a key is compromised, past messages in that session could be decrypted.
+- **Trust**: The client code is served by the host.
+In a high-threat model, a compromised host could serve malicious code.
+For maximum security, audit the code and host it yourself.
+- **Browser History**: While we clear the URL immediately, the encryption key may briefly appear in your browser history.
+Use Incognito mode for better privacy.
 ### Accessing the App

 Open your browser and navigate to: